-provides examples of other pending and recently approved projects that sought variances to the bicycle parking requirements.
+The Planning Commission's decision letter provides examples of other pending and recently approved projects that sought variances to the bicycle parking requirements.
 The documents referenced in the decision letter are not available on the City's website.
 In any event, granting bicycle parking variances simply because an Applicant chooses not to provide easy bicycle parking access is contrary to the City's policies encouraging increased bicycle transit.
-Providing "convenient access from an elevator" for bicycles, as this Project proposes, does not meet the spirit and intent of the Municipal Code.
-26
+Providing "convenient access from an elevator" for bicycles located four floors from street level, as this Project proposes, does not meet the spirit and intent of the Municipal Code.27

-E. Improper Variance Allowing Reduction in On-Site Trees
+D. Improper Variance Allowing Reduction of On-Site Trees

-The Applicant is required to provide 131 on-site trees, but is choosing to provide only 47 trees, with the rest planted off site.27 One reason cited for the variance request is that the Project will not provide the required amount of open space, which reduces the available space for on-site trees.28 The Planning Commission's decision document does not indicate that other high-rise projects have been granted similar special treatment.
+The Applicant is required to provide 183 on-site trees, but is choosing to provide only 89 trees, with the rest planted off site.
+One reason cited for the variance request is that the Project will not provide the required amount of open space, which reduces the available space for on-site trees.
+The Planning Commission's decision document does not indicate that other high-rise projects have been granted similar special treatment.
 The Applicant has chosen to design its Project such that the required amount of open space, and accordingly the required number of on-site trees, are not met.
 This is a self-imposed condition.

-Ironically, the Planning Commission concluded that it would grant the parking variance discussed above, due to the relatively "small" size of the Project site, and would grant the tree variance due to the relatively "large" size of the Project site.29 These conclusions are contradictory, and the findings to support this variance are unsupported.
+Ironically, the Planning Commission concluded that it would grant the parking variance discussed above due to the relatively "small" size of the Project site, and would grant the tree variance due to the relatively "large" size of the Project site.30 These conclusions are contradictory, and the findings to support both variances are unsupported.